Application closes on Thursday, November 10, 2022

-Currently, there are no open seats on the Audit Committee.
-Please check back - we will post information on how to apply once a community member position is open.
+Currently, there are no open seats on the Salary Commission.
+Please check back - we will post information on how to apply once a position is open.

 The Multnomah County Auditor’s Office has opportunities for students seeking to fulfill college internship requirements.
 We have a range of possible projects, including working on already planned projects and may have some flexibility to tailor projects to match interests or provide opportunities to develop specific skills.